William Byron Rumford: Senate run

 In 1966, Rumford ran for a seat in the California State Senate.
 The seat had been created after a reapportionment to reflect the population growth in Alameda County.
 According to Rumford, "Mr. Holmdahl and those in the assembly who were doing the reapportioning saw fit not to divide Alameda County into two seats, but to have the two prospective senators running at-large—largely, I believe, because they were fearful that some black might be elected from a portion of the county."
 John Holmdahl, the current senator, announced that he would not run to keep his seat, which eased the tension between Rumford and Nicholas Petris, the other contender.
 The two met and agreed that Petris would run for the two-year seat and Rumford the four-year.

 Petris's law partner, Edward Fitzsimmons, filed for candidacy, as did Superior Court Judge Victor Wagner and another candidate.
 The campaign in swing, Petris wrote an endorsement letter for Fitzsimmons, stating that Fitzsimmons would make a better senator.
 Nonetheless, Rumford soundly defeated all of his opponents in the primary.

-In the general election, he faced the poorly funded Republican candidate, Lewis Sherman.
+In the general election, he faced the poorly-funded Republican candidate, Lewis Sherman.
 It was the first time that electronic voting machines were used.
 A reporter informed him that numerous votes had not been counted.
-Rumford was told that 10,000 ballots had not been counted because "they wouldn't go through the machine."
+Rumford was told that there were 10,000 ballots that had not been counted because "they wouldn't go through the machine."
 Since the results showed that he was only 600 votes behind, he requested a recount.
-Recounting, he noticed that several ballots were filled out with the same handwriting.
+Recounting, he noticed that a number of ballots were filled out with the same handwriting.
 Two deputies agreed, and Rumford halted the recount.
 U.S. Attorney Cecil Poole asked the FBI to look into the case.
 After a ten-day investigation, the FBI declared that the case had no merit.